At A Glance

 Q: What is that picture and why does everybody bow to it?

-A: The picture marks the position of the kamiza, the "place of honour".
-In Aikido it is used as a focusing point for bowing and meditation.
+A: The picture marks the position of the shomen, the place of focus (literally "the front side").
+In Aikido it is used as a reference for bowing and meditation.
 The picture is usually an image of Aikido's founder O-Sensei Ueshiba Morihei or a calligraphy, and the bow signifies the acceptance of the Aikido principles.
 In our culture it is neither part of a personality cult nor a sign of subordination or an act of religious worship.

 Q: What about the weapons?